wxyz-abcd/node-haxball/README.md

   - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating any `RoomConfig` object.
 These are defined in `RoomConfig.prototype`.
     - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
 This function should define the given `metadata` object inside this `RoomConfig` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the default roomConfig in the examples folder uses the following `metadata` structure: `{name, version, author, description, allowFlags}`.
     - `defineVariable({name, value, type, range, description})`: Defines the variable with the given `name` and `value` inside this `RoomConfig` object.
 The rest of the properties are not used by default for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 This function should be used whenever a variable whose value is changeable from outside will be defined.
 Fires an `onVariableValueChange` event whenever this variable's value changes, if the global `config.noVariableValueChangeEvent` is not `true`.
+    - `setVariableGUIProps(varName, ...vals)`: Does nothing, returns nothing by default.
+This function might be used to modify some GUI properties regarding a specific variable called `varName`.
+This is not done here for optimization purposes.
+(We do not need these values in a non-GUI environment.) `vals` should contain `{name: propName, value: propValue}` for each property named `name` that is required to set its new `value`.
+For example; in a GUI environment, `setVariableGUIProps("testVariable", {name: "visible", value: false})` could make the `testVariable` disappear from the GUI.

   - `modifier callbacks`:
     - `[dataArray, customData] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth)`: set player's data just before player has joined the room. dataArray format should be `[modifiedName, modifiedFlag, modifiedAvatar]`. if `dataArray` is `null`, player is not allowed to join. also prepares a custom data object to send to all plugins. `customData=false` means "don't call callbacks". host-only.